 The details of the rusticated, Romanesque Revival architecture is remarkably intact, if slightly eroded from the weather.

 The tower dominates the corner site, with a salamander, a traditional bane of fire, crowning the tip of its roof.
+We also see the motif appear at Chambord.

 The side elevation is less formal, with red brick instead of rusticated brownstone.